Travel During Pregnancy

 Use the Health Information for International Travel information below to determine if you will need a yellow fever certificate, and find a clinic that can give the vaccination and issue the certificate.

-For more information call the International Travelers Hotline at the Centers for Disease Control and Prevention (CDC).
+For more information call the Centers for Disease Control and Prevention (CDC).
 This service has safety tips and up-to-date vaccination facts for many countries.
-The number is (404) 332-4559.
+The number is (800) 232-4636.

 REFERENCES